How does Churchteams compare to Planning Center?

 The unedited comments below were posted in our Facebook Community as a response to someone asking for reasons to switch to Planning Center or stay with Churchteams.

 Church Teams and PCO think about data and how the church ministries are structured VERY differently.
 CT is obviously very groups focused – everything is a group, and all features center around the group concept.
 PCO is very much centered around individuals.
-PCO is 8 different apps, and the biggest difference in PCO vs CT is probably in the way that each of those apps do 1 thing – check-ins is *a thing* – PCO Groups, Registrations, Check-ins, and Calendars have some relationships to each other, but not in the way you would expect.
+PCO is 8 different, separate apps.
+They have some relationships to each other, but not in the way you would expect.
 So, if you need to assign kids to their class roster and then check them into that roster, you’ll find that very difficult because PCO only assigns check-in based on age/grade/gender filters.
-I could go on – but those are ways that PCO solves a ministry problem.
-If you don’t define your problem first and what solved looks like, you’ll have a difficult time evaluating whether PCO solves it.

-As others have noted – PCO support is a different model than almost any other ChMS in the market – they don’t have sales, onboarding, or professional staff at all.
+As others have noted – PCO support is a different model than almost any other ChMS.
+They don’t have sales, onboarding, or professional staff.
 They only have support via email.
-It’s very good support, but you’ll probably never speak to anyone above the tier 1 email support agent that responds to your ticket for anything.
-Have an idea of something you’d like to see on their roadmap – support will add it to a list for you.
-But as others have noted – you won’t get to talk with an owner who can decide whether to put it on the roadmap like you have here…
+It’s good, but you’ll probably never speak to anyone above the tier 1 email support agent.
+Have an idea of something you’d like to see in your software?
+Churchteams support will add it to a list for you.

-Our worship team has used PCO pretty much forever, because its service planning function is really in a class of its own.
-You’ll find that a lot.
-So worship kept PCO for service planning and they still do their volunteer scheduling there, but we helped them see that ‘their people’ are our people – we’re all ministering to the same body, and they’re all serving with the same body, and all our people need to be in one place so we can all minister holistically.
+Our worship team has used PCO, because its service planning function is really in a class of its own.
+They kept PCO for service planning and they still do their volunteer scheduling there, but we helped them see that ‘their people’ are our people.
+We’re all ministering to the same body.
+They’re all serving with the same body, and our people need to be in one place so we can minister holistically.

-Now our worship team does more and more in CT because it is what we have decided is our central hub.
-They do attendance for their teams, registrations for all their events and everything in CT because this is the program we use for those things.
-Churchteams was a better choice for all our ministries, not just one.
+Now our worship team does more and more in Churchteams.
+It is our central hub.
+They do attendance for their teams and registrations for their events.
+Everything in Churchteams.
+Churchteams is a better choice for all our ministries, not just one.

 I have worked with over a dozen different ChMS providers.
 I can unequivocally say that the service and support provided by Churchteams (and ACS out of Florence, SC) are unequaled – period.
 Not only do they support their product – they support YOU, YOUR MINISTRY, and YOUR CALLING to serve your community!
 I have personally worked with Churchteams Support multiple times to resolve issues, learn alternate ways to use their system in order to accommodate a church’s organizational workflow, and work with them to suggest, develop/beta test/troubleshoot, and train and implement product enhancements.